caring/docs.caring.com/source/includes/_reviews.md

-title | String | The headline of the review, typically a description of the reviewers relation to the service provider provider. content | Text | The full text of the review. origin_url | Url | A url to the site the review was created on. rating | 1-5 | Overall Raring. staff_score | 1-5 | Staff Rating. activities_score | 1-5 | Rating of Leisure Activities.
+title | String | The headline of the review, typically a description of the reviewers relation to the service provider provider. content | Text | The full text of the review. origin_url | Url | A url to the site the review was created on. moderation_webhook_url | Url | A URL where you can receive moderation status updates as a webhook. rating | 1-5 | Overall Raring. staff_score | 1-5 | Staff Rating. activities_score | 1-5 | Rating of Leisure Activities.